 The situation described above is very common when multiplying, dividing, adding and subtracting positive and negative integers, fractions and decimals.
 It is also applied to situations where a negative sign is being distributed over an expression in brackets, like this: (3x+1) = -3x – 1

-Brackets bear yet another important meaning once students start working with algebraic expressions and equations involving variables and performing substitution of not just one one-term but of the multi-term expressions.
+Brackets bear yet another important meaning once students start working with algebraic expressions and equations involving variables.

 A farmer is building a fence around the rectangular field.
 The length of the fence is 100 m longer than the width.
 The total area of the field is 600 square meters.
 What are the actual dimensions of the field and how much fencing is needed in total?